The-Mycelium-Network/webworkbook/README.md

 Please refer to [our contributing guidelines](/CONTRIBUTING.md) for more information.

+We are open-source enthusiasts! 🌱
+Feel free to get contribute to any aspect of this project.
+While doing so, be reasonable: do not just copy content from elsewhere.
+Like academic writing, your work can incorporate the ideas of others but should reflect your original approach to the problem.

 ### Hugo

 This site uses [Hugo](https://gohugo.io).
 To develop locally, you’ll need to install Hugo.
 You can find the installation instructions [here](https://gohugo.io/getting-started/quick-start/).